-- Replant the top of the root crown in the soil, as many plants can come back from just a little root and a little tip (Chestnut School of Herbal Medicine, n.d.).
+- Replant the top of the root crown in the soil, as many plants can return from just a little root and tip (Chestnut School of Herbal Medicine, n.d.).

-Lastly, make sure you are 100% sure about the plant identification before you forage for chicory.
+Lastly, be sure you are 100% sure about the plant identification before you forage for chicory.

 How To Identify Chicory